Secured debt is backed by an asset that can be seized if you default on payments, while unsecured debt is backed only by your name and credit profile.

 And even if your finances are on solid ground, think carefully about adding to your debt load.

-“Do your research before opening up new credit cards, getting a new car loan, taking out student loans, etc.,” says Ross.
+“Do your research before opening up new credit cards, getting a new car loan, taking out student loans, et cetera,” says Ross.
 “Understand the terms of your loan and what the interest rate is to make sure you can actually afford the payments.”